Bogotá Metro

-The Bogotá Metro (Metro de Bogotá) is a rapid transit project under construction in Bogotá, Colombia, it is projected to be in operation in 2028.
+The Bogotá Metro (Metro de Bogotá) is a rapid transit project under construction in Bogotá, Colombia.
+It is projected to be in operation in 2028.
 Construction started in October 2020.

 History

 Early proposals

 The construction of the Metro de Bogotá has been the subject of debates and studies since the 1940s, when the collapse of the Bogotá Tramways made the need for a modern form of mass transport for the fast-growing metropolis evident.
 It has been suggested that the track routes of the defunct Bogotá Savannah Railway be utilized for the city's new metro system.
 Currently Bogotá has no rail service and its public transport system relies on the bus rapid transit system TransMilenio.

 General Gustavo Rojas Pinilla began the process of contracting the studies of the metro with NYCTA.
 However, due to the coup that deposed his government, the project stagnated.
 In 1955, the city's government opted for bus-based transportation.

 In 1981, Fedesarrollo performed a series of studies to estimate the cost of five lines.
-The project consisted of a 92km "main" line, with a construction period of five years for the first line, and an average cost of USD $797 million.
+The project consisted of a 92km "main" line, with a construction period of five years for the first line, and an average cost of US$797 million.
 Nevertheless, due to the possibility of the 1986 World Cup being held in Colombia, the Armero tragedy and the Palace of Justice siege, the project was archived.

 In 1987, six countries proposed alternatives to build the metro.
 In 1988, during Virgilio Barco's city government, it was announced that negotiations to construct the metro were being held with the Italian firm Intermetro.